bcheidemann/vscode-snippets-builder/README.md

 ## What is it?

-VSCode Snippets Builder is an typescript package and commandline tool to help build snippet files.
+VSCode Snippets Builder is a typescript / javascript module and commandline tool to help build VSCode snippet files.

 ## Motivation